ELVIS-Project/Dodecachordon-Data-Set/README.md

 + These slurs should always be placed above the note
   - In MuseScore2, select the slur and then press “x” to flip its orientation
 + Rules of thumb about ligatures:
+  - For ligatures with one note on top of the other, the bottom note comes first.
-  - Group connected notes into one ligature
+  - Group noteheads that are connected into one ligature
   - A note with a tail followed by diamond notes is also one ligature
-    - Exception: When there are repeated notes
+    - Exception: When there are repeated pitches

 ### Barlines
 + Enter barlines as breath marks
   - In MuseScore2, you must be on the Advanced Workspace to see the Breaths & Pauses palette
++ Enter double barlines as double breath marks
+  - If there are double barlines at the end of each line, it is possible that the example should be broken up--Check with Julie to verify
-+ Generally, barlines separate complete words, but only indicate a carline where one is indicated in the example
++ Generally, barlines separate complete words, but only indicate a barline where one is indicated in the example

 ### Text
 + Include the text
 + Although the examples lack hyphens indicating melismas, transcribers should follow typical formatting conventions for lyrics: hyphens in between syllables of the same word
-  - If MuseScore2 fails to show hyphens, change the horizontal offset for individual notes in the Inspector
+  - If MuseScore2 fails to show hyphens, select the note and press the left arrow key until a hyphen appears
 + Reproduce the spelling, punctuation, and capitalization of the example, even if there are errors or inconsistencies
 + Rules for text underlay:
   - Syllables do not change during neumes